Penn Alto Building

-The Penn Alto Building is a landmark building located in downtown Altoona, Pennsylvania, United States.
-The building is nine stories high and has a partial tenth floor penthouse.
-The name of the building remains the same, even though its usage has changed over time.
+The Penn Alto Building is an historic landmark building that is located in downtown Altoona, Pennsylvania, United States.
+It is nine stories high and has a partial tenth floor penthouse.

+History and architectural features

 The name changed from the Penn Alto Hotel to Penn Alto Apartments when it changed from strictly being a hotel to a residential hotel, which rents both apartments and hotel rooms.
 The current name is City Hall Commons, deriving its name from its proximity to City Hall, which is just across the street.

-The building was designed by the H.L.
-Stevens & Company and constructed in 1921 and was added to the National Register of Historic Places in 1989.
-It is in the Downtown Altoona Historic District.
+The building, which was designed by the H.L.
+Stevens & Company and built in 1921, was added to the National Register of Historic Places in 1989.
+It is located in the Downtown Altoona Historic District.

 Official measurements of the building conflict with each other.
 One measurement is as conservative as 98 ft, while another lists it as 115 ft.
 These variations may be due to the slight incline that the Penn Alto was built on.